 I didn't want to be the one to remind her - but although people thinks she looks much younger, and she continued hiking, biking, and rappelling into her 50's, the theme for her high school prom was "FIRE".
 Just saying.

 She admires anyone that can deal with using one of those on a regular basis and was so happy to give it up, working hard to get through the physical therapy.

-So she was NONE too happy about the scooter advertisement and off she went that day to the range.
+So she was NONE too happy about the scooter advertisement and off she went to the range.

-It was late winter, the snow had melted off but boy , Mom said it was COLD.
+The snow melted off but boy , Mom said it was COLD.

 First, a test shot from 50 feet.
 I would make a comment about blind squirrels and acorns but I do want to get a treat tonight.

 Then there's that membership card.